How to become an ICAS insolvency practitioner

 Full authorisation will allow the ability to act as an insolvency practitioner in relation to all appointment types (both personal and corporate) under the Insolvency Act 1986 and Insolvency (Northern Ireland) Order 1989.

-For full authorisation, a pass in all 3 papers of the JIEB must be achieved.
+For full authorisation, a pass in both the corporate and personal papers of the JIEB must be achieved.

 For those who have passed the exam of the Joint Insolvency Examination Board but who do not at this stage wish to take appointments themselves, the option of a non-appointment taking licence provides the ability to be recognised as an insolvency expert with demonstrable expertise and knowledge.
 A non-appointment taking licence is available for a nominal annual fee.